SFDO-Community-Sprints/DLRS-Documentation/docs/Cookbook/index.md

 ## Know your SOQL

 If your rollups are going to have any kind of filter on the child records, you will need to express that filter as a SOQL query.
 Start learning about SOQL [here on Trailhead](https://trailhead.salesforce.com/en/content/learn/modules/soql-for-admins).
-[Workbench](https://workbench.developerforce.com/login.php) also has a SOQL query builder.
+[Workbench](https://workbench.developerforce.com/login.php) and [Salesforce Inspector Reloaded](https://chromewebstore.google.com/detail/salesforce-inspector-relo/hpijlohoihegkfehhibggnkbjhoemldh?pli=1) also have a SOQL query builder.
 In particular, relative dates in SOQL queries can be difficult to remember:

 - [Relative Dates (Salesforce Help)](https://help.salesforce.com/s/articleView?language=en_US&id=filter_dates_relative.htm)
 - [About Relative Dates](https://admin.salesforce.com/blog/2019/five-things-salesforce-admins-can-do-with-relative-dates)